-This section looks at what self-harm is and what causes someone to self-harm.
-It could help if you are harming yourself or are thinking about it.
-It explains what support you can get and how to help yourself if you are self-harming.
+This section looks at what self-harm is.
+And why you may self-harm.
+It could help if you are using self-harm to cope.
+Or you are thinking about self-harming.
+It explains what support you can get.
+And how to help yourself if you self-harm.
 There is also information for friends, carers and relatives.

 - You may self-harm because you find it difficult to cope with your moods or share how you are feeling.
 Everyone has their own reasons for self-harming.

 - Your doctor can help if you want to stop self-harming.
-They might offer medication, counselling or both.
+They might refer you for specialist support.

 - Sharing your feelings with someone you trust can help you self-harm less and make you feel less alone.

 - It can be hard to know how to support someone who self-harms.
-Being patient and learning about why they self-harm can help.
+Being patient and learning about why people self-harm can help.